coderdojobelfast/java/cheatsheets.md

 which prints out `2 + 3 is 5`.

-If you just need your method to do something and don't need a result, use `void` for the return type, and don't put a `return` inside the method.
-(Like `buildTower` above.)
+If you just need your method to do something and don't need a result, use `void` for the return type, and don't put a `return` inside the method (like `buildTower` above).

 ### classes